Jump to topic

 Conventional LASIK flattens your cornea, which can cause glare, halos, and difficulty seeing at night.
 Wavefront-optimized LASIK maintains the natural curve of your cornea, creating fewer side effects.

-Wavefront-optimized LASIK may cost slightly more than conventional LASIK.
+Wavefront-optimized LASIK may cost slightly more than traditional LASIK.
 However, wavefront-optimized procedures may cost less than more advanced types of LASIK, such as wavefront-guided or topography-guided LASIK.

 If your surgeon combines wavefront-optimized LASIK with a bladeless LASIK procedure, this can increase the cost further.
 LASIK typically ranges between $4,000 to $5,000 for both eyes.
 A conventional, non-bladeless LASIK procedure may cost less.